sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-06_the-iconography-of-diverse-goddesses.md

 +++
-title = "The iconography of diversexa0goddesses"
+title = "The iconography of diverse goddesses"

 +++
 The Wodeyar of Mysore, kR^iShNa rAja, prepared a compendium of Hindu